ehsan-shv/max30100-visualizer/README.md

-Python-Flask and SocketIO app to visualize Max30100 data on the browser:
+A Python-Flask and SocketIO-based app for real-time visualization of MAX30100 sensor data in the browser, displaying heart rate and SpO2 measurements with interactive charts.

 ## How to run: